sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 ### 8.5 Long-term maintainability via HTML-centric description

-Nablla code is defined entirely within HTML documents.
+Sercrod code is defined entirely within HTML documents.
 This yields:

 - UI behavior that can be explained by HTML files alone
 - easier integration with external tools such as static site generators and content management systems